-Kendall County's Senior Planner is in the process of becoming a Certified Floodplain Manager.
+Kendall County's Senior Planner received the certification of a Certified Floodplain Manager.
 This certification will help the County reach its goals listed in the ordinance by providing the Senior Planner with knowledge to assess and deal with the issues of flooding and its damaging effects.